pmem/pmse/README.md

-## Persistent Memory Storage Engine
+## Storage Engine Module for MongoDB

-This module is designed to natively support operations on Persistent Memory within MongoDB

 To use this module, in the `mongo` repository directory do the following: